-This varies from Website to Website.
-If they spend their visits crawling low-value pages, you have wasted an opportunity to have optimized pages crawled.
+This varies from website to website.
+If they spend their visits crawling low-value pages, you have wasted an opportunity to have optimised pages crawled.

 Usually, these low value web pages include:

 Using Robots Tags and Robots.txt is a great way to prevent search spiders from crawling and indexing low-value pages.
 Place the robot in the HTML of the page, instructing the search engine to either not crawl the page altogether or crawl but not index the page.
 You should also use the NoFollow Tag to instruct the search engines to not pass any link juice onto the page from any linking pages.
-NoFollow is not as effective as it once was, as the search engines do not pay attention to it nearly as much as they once did, but it is still a function worth utilizing.
+NoFollow is not as effective as it once was, as the search engines now often ignore it and follow the link anyway.

-5. Make sure that no page is more than 3 clicks from the Home Page.
+5. Make sure that no page is more than three clicks from the home page

-If your site is under 800 pages, no single web page should be more than 3 clicks away from the home page.
-If it is over 800 pages, no page should be more than 4 clicks away from the home page.
-Search Engines interpret distance from the home page as a signal of page importance – the further away, the less importance.
+If your site is under 800 pages, no single web page should be more than three clicks away from the home page.
+If it is over 800 pages, no page should be more than four clicks away from the home page.
+As the home page is often considered the most authoritative page on a website, search engines often interpret distance from the home page as a signal of page importance – the further away, the less importance.
 This affects search visibility.